fabianleeaws/firehoseanalytics/doc-module-01.md

 2. Select **Create bucket**

-- Choose a name for your S3 bucket, we will reference this bucket as **[raw-data-bucket]** for the rest of this lab.
+- Choose a name for your S3 bucket, we will reference this bucket as **[iamuser-raw-bucket]** for the rest of this lab.
 The S3 bucket namespace is global, so you'll need to pick a unique name.
 In my example, I'll be going with **kinesisanalyticsrawdata**

 #### 1.2 Copy sample Node code over to current directory